Li Li Leung

 Li Li Leung (born c.
 1973) is an American businesswoman and former artistic gymnast.
 She became the president and CEO of USA Gymnastics in February 2019.
-She was previously the vice president of the NBA.
+She was previously a vice president of the NBA.

 Early life and education

-After commencing gymnastics training at the age of 7, Leung participated in the 1988 Junior Pan American Games in Puerto Rico where she placed third in the all-around in the youth division.
+Leung began gymnastics training at the age of 7.
+In 1988, she participated in the 1988 Junior Pan American Games in Puerto Rico, where she placed third in the all-around in the youth division.

-Following her club competitive career, she attended the University of Michigan where she competed for the Michigan Wolverines women's gymnastics team.
+After her club competitive career, she attended the University of Michigan, where she competed for the Michigan Wolverines women's gymnastics team.
 At Michigan, she was a three-time All-Academic Big Ten Conference competitor.
 She graduated from Michigan in 1995 with a bachelor's degree in psychology.
 She later attended grad school at the University of Massachusetts at Amherst, where she received an MBA in Business and Sport Management in 2003 from the Isenberg School of Management.